-Viber is a VoIP (Voice over IP) and messaging app that allows making calls and sending messages without charge to any app user.
-The messenger provides so many free options to more than 900 million users.
-How does it make money?
-What are sources of the company income?
+Viber is a VoIP (Voice over IP) and messaging app that allows making calls and sending messages without charge to the user.
+Viber provides free services to more than 1000 million users.
+How then, does it make money?
+What are the sources of company income?

 Why is Viber Free?

-- Viber was launched in 2010 as a free VoIP app for IPhone first.
+- In 2010, Viber was launched as a free VoIP (Voice over IP) app for iPhone.

-- In 2012 Viber introduced version for Android platform.
+- In 2012, Viber introduced a version for Android.

-Viber founders are Talmon Marco and Igor Magazinnik.
-They developed the app with individual investments (about $20 million).
-In 2014 Rakuten company acquired Viber for $900 million.
-So initial investments certainly have paid off.
+Viber founders are Talmon Marco and Igor Magazinnik, who are businessmen from Tel Aviv, Israel.
+They developed the app using private investments from themselves, and their friends and family members (about $20 million).
+In 2014 Rakuten, Inc. acquired Viber for $900 million.
+So, the initial investments really paid off.

-Now it is one of the most popular instant messengers available for mobile (iOS, Android) and PC (Mac, Windows, Linux).
+Viber is among the most popular instant messengers for mobile (iOS, Android) and desktop (Mac, Windows, Linux) devices.

 What measures does Rakuten take to recoup its investment?
 How does Viber generate revenue?

 Before the acquisition, Viber had revenue of about $1,5 million a year and over $29 million in net losses in 2013.
 Since that time Rakuten has established a new strategy to make money through different channels.

 Due to the fast user base growth, Rakuten reports a significant increase in revenue from the mobile segment in 2019.